Turks in Switzerland

 Turks in Switzerland (İsviçre'deki Türkler), also referred to as Swiss Turks (İsviçreli Türkler) and Turkish Swiss people (Türk İsviçreliler), are Swiss residents of Turkish origin.
 The majority of Swiss Turks descend from the Republic of Turkey; however there has also been Turkish migration waves from other post-Ottoman countries including ethnic Turkish communities which have come to Switzerland from the Balkans (e.g. from Bulgaria, Greece, Kosovo, North Macedonia and Romania), the island of Cyprus, and more recently Iraq and Syria.

+History

+Turks first began to arrive in Switzerland in the 1960s due to increased economic opportunities.
+Unlike Germany and France, where emigration from Turkey was based on prior agreements, most Turks began to move to Switzerland on their own volition.
+Following the Kurdish-Turkish conflict, many began to flee to the country for political asylum, particularly Turkish nationals of Kurdish ethnicity.

 Culture

 Religion

 The majority of the Turkish community in Switzerland adhere to Islam.
 However, their religious organisations differ from those of other Muslim communities in the country.
 The Turks are divided by ideological and political divisions of their home country.
 When in the 1970s the Islamic movement Millî Görüş was established in Germany for the German Turkish community, some of the Turks in Switzerland joined this organisation.
 But the activities of the Diyanet İşleri Türk İslam Birliği, the Turkish directorate of religious affairs that sends Imams to the Turkish diaspora, attracted other Turks to adhere to this state-controlled form of Islam.
 Turkish groups such as the Sufi Suleymancilar and the Nurcu confraternity also play a role in the Turkish Muslim community in Switzerland.
 These are exact Gulen Movement people, different from the current Turkey's Government, after the 15 July Turkey's coup d'état attempt purges.